 Two of the main reasons I hear for couples not having as much closeness and sex as they would like are time and tiredness.

 It’s true of course that when you have young kids you have less free time and you’re more tired.

-But if you let tiredness become a regular reason for not having sex, you will probably find yourselves feeling less connected as a couple over time.
+And if you let tiredness become a regular reason for not having sex, you will probably find yourselves feeling less connected as a couple over time.

-If your sex life is important to you, you need to find a way to work around the challenges of time and tiredness, rather than letting them be a reason not to have sex.
+If your sex life is important to you, you’ll need to find a way to work around the challenges of time and tiredness, rather than letting them be a reason not to have sex.